 Her clinical exam and X-ray are consistent with TB, and she has right upper lobe infiltrative lesions.
 Her sputum is AFB smear positive.
 It is sent for culture and for Xpert MTB/RIF testing.
-The GeneXpert® result is positive for M. tuberculosis and has detected rifampicin resistance.
+The GeneXpert[®] result is positive for M. tuberculosis and has detected rifampicin resistance.
 Her HIV rapid test is negative.

 Angelie returns to the clinic 5 days later and now reports difficulty in breathing and wheezing.
-Her culture is pending, but given her contact history, her clinical worsening, and her GeneXpert® result, she is started on treatment for MDR-TB.
+Her culture is pending, but given her contact history, her clinical worsening, and her GeneXpert[®] result, she is started on treatment for MDR-TB.
 Her father never had drug- susceptibility testing done.

-She is started on four drugs to which she has not been previously exposed.
-She is started on Bdq-Lfx-Lzd-Cfz.
+She is started on the BEAT Tuberculosis regimen of BDQ-DLM-LZD-LFX-CFZ.
 She is also started on a bronchodilator inhaler for her wheezing.

 Four weeks later, her DST results are obtained, showing her TB isolate has resistance to isoniazid and rifampicin but sensitivity to all other first and second-line medications.
-She is continued on a regimen of Bdq-Lfx-Lzd-Cfz.
+She is continued on a regimen of BDQ-DLM-LZD-LFX.
 Because she is on linezolid, she has monthly monitoring of her complete blood count, monthly vision exams and a monthly examination for peripheral neuropathy.
 At her fourth month check, she has developed anemia with a hemoglobin of 9.2 g/dL.
-Her linezolid is stopped and cycloserine is initiated.
-After 6 months of negative cultures, her bedaquiline is discontinued, and she completes 15 months of therapy with Lfx-Cfz-Cs.
-She remains smear and culture negative, has gained weight, her symptoms have resolved, and after 15 months of therapy she is declared cured.
+Her linezolid dosing is changed to 600mg every other day and she has no further side effects.
+After 6 months of therapy with negative cultures, she has gained weight and her symptoms have resolved.
+She is declared cured.